nsrau/azure-docs.it-it/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="get-adsynctoolsrunhistory"></a>Get-ADSyncToolsRunHistory

 ### <a name="synopsis"></a>RIEPILOGO
-Ottiene la cronologia di esecuzione di AAD Connnect
+Ottiene la cronologia di esecuzione di AAD Connect

 ### <a name="syntax"></a>SINTASSI